adainrivers/nw-tradingpost-price-extractor/README.md

-# This tools is no longer under active development.
+# This tool is no longer under active development.

 # Screenshot Parser
 Easy to use TP screenshot parser.